ktor-doc-jp/ktor-doc-jp/pages/servers/autoreload.md

 To enable this feature, add `watch` keys to `ktor.deployment` configuration.

-`watch` - Array of class path entries that should be watched and automatically reloaded.
+`watch` - Array of classpath entries that should be watched and automatically reloaded.

 ```
 ktor {